Annunciation Church, Chesterfield: History

 At some point in the early to mid-20th century the administration of the parish was handed over by the Jesuits to the Diocese of Nottingham.
 In 1980, Chesterfield and other parts of north Derbyshire became part of the then newly created Diocese of Hallam who continue to serve the parish.

 In 1990-1991, the church was reordered and the high altar was removed, part of it remains as the pedestal for a statue of the Blessed Virgin Mary.

+In 2017 the church was refurbished (including a refurbishment of the Henry Willis pipe organ by Chris Hind of Aistrup and Hind Organ Builders in Lincoln), and at this point the Parish of Our Lady Queen of Peace was inaugurated with the Church of the Holy Family, Dronfield.

 Parish

-The church has four Sunday Masses.
-They are at 8:30am, 10:00am and 6:00pm and a 1:15pm Mass in Polish.
-There are weekday Masses at 9:00am at the nearby convent of the Daughters of Divine Charity who run St Joseph's School.
+The church usually has three or four Sunday Masses.
+They are at 8:30am, 10:00am and 5:00pm (as of September 2026) and then either an afternoon Mass in Polish or a Syro-Malabar Mass.
+There is Mass celebrated most weekdays at the church, and there is sometimes weekday Mass at the nearby convent of the Daughters of Divine Charity who run St Joseph's School.
+A list of mass times and confession times each week is published in the church bulletin, available via the link below.

 Within the parish are two schools that have a relationship with the church.
 St Mary's Catholic Primary School is on Cross Street in the buildings where St Mary's Roman Catholic High School, Chesterfield used to be, before it moved to Newbold Street.